 Almost all businesses are marketing on Facebook, and if you want to reach out to your target market, you need to stand out.

 To determine which of your videos are working or not, you should take a look at the following metrics:

 - 10-second views: They say that the attention span of people is only 8 seconds.
-If your 10-second view metrics is high, it means that the content of your video has captured and hooked the attention of your audience.
+If your 10-second view metrics are high, it means that the content of your video has captured and hooked the attention of your audience.

 - Audience and Engagement: When it comes to content, engagement is always crucial.
 The comments, shares, and reactions that your posts have received indicate how provoking or compelling your content is.

 By checking out your reach metrics, you can see how many people have seen your video.
-By checking out your follower growth, you can see which of your videos are converting your viewers into your followers.
+By checking out your follower growth, you can see which videos are converting your viewers into your followers.